 4. Label boxes

 Depending on how long before I pack the box and how long till I know I will be able to unpack, I label more or less.
 But one important label always has to be on the box: what room it belongs in.
 Unpacking is so much easier if you have every box and furniture already in the right room you want it to be in.
-Especially if there are many helpers on the moving day, things can be very rushed.
+Especially if there are many helpers on a moving day, things can be very rushed.
 To have a plan (see point 2), and labels can help enormously for a smooth move and quick settling in.

 5. Assign tasks